The multidimensional process of human development and ways to measure it:

 Development: refers to an improvement in the quality and quantity of life.
 It includes social development, economic development, environmental sustainability, as well as other factors that may be considered important in improving people’s quality of life and standard of living, including peace and stability, gender equality, happiness, legal rights etc.

 According to the Brundtline Report (1987), sustainable development is “meeting the needs of the present without compromising the ability of future generations to meet their own needs”.
 It includes social, economic and environmental sustainability.

-As part of the effort to achieve the broad goals of sustainable development, the United Nations adopted the Sustainable Development Goals (SDGs) in 2015, as call to action to end poverty, protect the planet and guarantee the global well-being of people by 2030.
-These goals follow on the Millennium Development Goals (MDGs), established in 2000.
+As part of the effort to achieve the broad goals of sustainable development, the United Nations adopted the Sustainable Development Goals (SDGs) in 2015, as a call to action to end poverty, protect the planet and guarantee the global well-being of people by 2030.
+These goals follow the Millennium Development Goals (MDGs), established in 2000.
 The MDGs ended in 2015 and to sustain its gains, the United Nations introduced the SDGs.
 The UNDP provides support to governments to integrate the SDGs into their national development plans and policies in the areas of poverty, inequality, climate change, environmental degradation, economic prosperity, peace and justice.